 - Our education programs are helping prepare little ones for schooling, restore schools, provide classroom materials, train teachers and support parent teacher associations

 - We’re working with education systems to deliver basic health services and foster lifelong healthy hygiene habits

 - We’re providing nutrition education and training teachers on nutrition education strategies

-- Through sponsorship, we’re helping adolescents make successful transitions to adulthood, including strategies for economic opportunities and activities to foster better adult-youth communication
+- We’re helping adolescents make successful transitions to adulthood, including strategies for economic opportunities and activities to foster better adult-youth communication

 Protection from harm

 - We’re identifying at-risk children and referring them for support, and we’re offering community-based activities to help prevent violence toward children

 - We’re fighting for the rights of Haitian children, promoting positive discipline instead of corporal punishment at home and in schools – plus educating children on the defense and promotion of their rights

 - In response to the 7.2 magnitude earthquake that struck western Haiti on August, 14, 2021, amid challenging conditions, Save the Children responded quickly to help children and families who have lost everything.